 you are the entire ocean in a drop.

-It is journey is for anyone who questions their reality, their place and purpose in this life.
+It is a journey for anyone who questions their reality, their place and purpose in this life.
 Since no one can teach another person their inner reality the responsibility for self discovery remains firmly with each one of us.

 The guiding principle of the education is the essential Unity of all Existence.